Penn Treaty Elm

 A piece of American history…right here on our campus.

-The original Penn Treaty Elm was a large American Elm tree located in what is now Philadelphia under which William Penn is supposed to have made his Friendship Treaty with the Lenni Lenape Indians who lived in the area in 1682.
+The original Penn Treaty Elm was a large American Elm tree, located in what is now Philadelphia, under which William Penn is supposed to have made his Friendship Treaty with the Lenni Lenape tribe of Native Americans.
 This tree was important enough to the colonists that they had a military unit specifically designated to protect it during the British occupation of Philadelphia in 1777-1778.

 Our tree was planted in 1976-77 from a seedling from Haverford College’s grandchild tree.
-The tree on campus, which is located by BPS, near the power plant, the knitting woman statue and Corson Hall, is a fourth generation tree from the original Penn Treaty Tree.
+Our fourth-generation Penn Treaty Elm is located by BPS and the knitting woman statue.

 Ursinus’ Penn Treaty Elm